Rep. Kathy Castor

 Earmarks are federal expenditures, tax benefits, or tariff benefits requested by a legislator for a specific entity.
 Rather than being distributed through a formula or competitive process administered by the executive branch, earmarks may direct spending where it is most needed for the legislator's district.
 All earmark requests in the House of Representatives are published online for the public to review.
 We don’t have earmark requests for senators.
 The fiscal year begins on October 1 of the prior calendar year.
 Source: Appropriations.house.gov.
 Background: Earmark Disclosure Rules in the House

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Castor is shown as a purple triangle. (analysis methodology)
+Castor is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Kathy Castor sits on the following committees:

-Castor was the primary sponsor of 1 bill that was enacted:
+Castor was the primary sponsor of 3 bills that were enacted:

 - H.R.
 3276 (112th): To designate the facility of the United States Postal Service located at 2810 East Hillsborough Avenue in Tampa, Florida, as the “Reverend Abe Brown Post Office Building”.

 Does 3 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.